ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Code availability

 \section{Code availability}

 All scripts for data preprocessing, experiments, model implementation, and configuration files are available in our official GitHub repository at \url{https://github.com/OSUPCVLab/ERDES}.
 This repository contains the complete codebase for reproducing our experiments and for further model development.
-Furthermore, the ERDES dataset, along with its documentation and download links, can be accessed through the official dataset website at \url{https://osupcvlab.github.io/ERDES/}.